 Want to learn new tricks and develop your talent even more?

-We've been putting together an awesome guide to using Chameleon Pens.
+We've put together an awesome guide to using Chameleon Pens.
 From creating different textures to tips on shading realistic looking shadows and highlights, this guide will help you develop your creative talents even more.
-It's not quite ready yet because we've been working hard to revamp our new website.
-But, you can sign up to our mailing list and be the first to know when it's ready to download.
-Plus, signing up to our newsletter means you'll receive exclusive tips and tutorials straight to your inbox, every month.